reidycolm/MS3-Project/README.md

 -   All icons used were found through font awesome.

--   This website was build for educational purpose only
+-   This website was built for educational purpose only